-The following timelines indicate progress made to date as well as the required next steps:
+The following timeline indicates progress made to date:

 At the time of this plan, the Energy Commission has held two public hearings for the proposed EAP on November 16th and December 14th, 2022.
-After collecting public input, the Commission adopted the EAP in the best, long-term interest of the ratepayers and community in accordance with RSA-53E during its' scheduled meeting on January 18th.
-Following adoption by the Commission the City Council must vote to enact the plan which serves as a blueprint and establishes objectives for program operations.
+After collecting public input, the Commission adopted the EAP in the best, long-term interest of the ratepayers and community in accordance with RSA-53E during its scheduled meeting on January 18th, 2023.
+Following adoption by the Commission the City Council adopted the plan on January 25th, 2023 which serves as a blueprint and establishes objectives for program operations.
 However, even following the establishment of the EAP, there are additional steps required.
 Those steps are outlined below:

-- ➤ If the Council enacts the EAP it then requires submission and approval from the NH Public Utilities Commission. - The CPCNH Board of Directors has approved a Cost-Sharing Agreement.
+- The EAP requires submission and approval from the NH Public Utilities Commission. - ➤ The CPCNH Board of Directors has approved a Cost-Sharing Agreement.
 This governs how costs will be allocated equitably between operating programs through the Coalition.
-This Agreement requires review and adoption by the City Council before taking effect for DCP. - ➤ Through the recommendation from the CPCNH Risk Management Committee, the Board of Directors adopted the Energy Portfolio Risk Management Policy, Retail Rates Policy, and the Financial Reserves Policy.
+This Agreement requires review and adoption by the City Council before taking effect for DCP. - Through the recommendation from the CPCNH Risk Management Committee, the Board of Directors adopted the Energy Portfolio Risk Management Policy, Retail Rates Policy, and the Financial Reserves Policy.
 These policies will also require adoption by the City Council to take effect for DCP. - Even with Council adoption of the items mentioned above there is no financial commitment.
-That commitment however is enacted for a three-year term once the

-Complete Services Bundle is executed by the City Manager.
+That commitment however is enacted for a three-year term once the Complete Services Bundle is executed by the City Manager.
 This is the last step prior to CPCNH providing DCP with community power services.